 Robocopy does not copy exclusively locked files.
 If users tend to lock many files for long periods on your file servers, consider using a different preseeding method.
 Preseeding does not require a perfect match between file lists on the source and destination servers, but the more files that do not exist when initial synchronization is performed for DFS Replication, the less effective preseeding is.
 To minimize lock conflicts, use Robocopy during non-peak hours for your organization.
 Always examine the Robocopy logs after preseeding to ensure that you understand which files were skipped because of exclusive locks.

-Because preseeding does not directly involve DFS Replication, you need only meet the requirements for performing a file copy by using Robocopy:
+Because preseeding does not directly involve DFS Replication, you only need to meet the requirements for performing a file copy with Robocopy.

-You will need to use an account that is a member of the local Administrators group on both the source server and the destination server.
+You need an account that's a member of the local Administrators group on both the source and destination servers.

 Ensure that sufficient storage space is available on the destination drive.
 Do not create a folder on the path that you plan to copy to: Robocopy must create the root folder.

 When you decide how much space to allocate for the preseeded files, consider expected data growth over time and storage requirements for DFS Replication.
 For planning help, see Edit the Quota Size of the Staging Folder and Conflict and Deleted Folder in Managing DFS Replication.